nextstrain/nextclade_dataset_template/README.md

 ```
 In absence of a `clades.tsv`, the workflow will attempt to construct a clade annotation from metadata by finding monophyletic clades that share a given clade annotation.

-### Dummy files
+### Config files
-currently nextclade requires several input files such as `primers.csv` which were introduced for a specific pathogen but are irrelevant for most.
-If these files are not specified, the workflow will use those in the `dummy_files` directory.
+In addition, to a reference and a tree, nextclade requires a `pathogen.json` file that specifies various parameters and display defaults for nextclade datasets.